ameliamcalister/Automated-Docking-Pipeline/README.md

 # AI-Guided Docking Pipeline

 A generalised, AI-guided structure-based drug design pipeline.
-Works with any protein target, any PDB structure, and any binding site (not limited to MRP1) — parses AutoDock Vina logs, retrieves live ChEMBL reference data, auto-detects residue contacts, builds a target-specific system prompt, calls Claude (or a local Ollama model) for scaffold modification suggestions, validates returned SMILES with RDKit, and can auto-dock candidates across multiple autonomous optimisation cycles.
+Works with any protein target, any PDB structure, and any binding site (not limited to MRP1).
+Parses AutoDock Vina logs, retrieves live ChEMBL reference data, auto-detects residue contacts, builds a target-specific system prompt, calls Claude (or a local Ollama model) for scaffold modification suggestions, validates returned SMILES with RDKit, and can auto-dock candidates across multiple autonomous optimisation cycles providing an binding affinity output (kcal/mol).

 Two entry points are included:
 - `docking_pipeline.py` — command-line pipeline